 ABOUT

 Cellist William Suh has been recognized for his engaging musicianship, dynamic tonal color and artistic sincerity in concerts throughout the United States, Asia, and Europe.
-The first prize winner of the National Federation of Music Clubs Young Artists Competition, Suh’s honors include the Aldo Parisot Prize and Broadus Erle Prize from the Yale School of Music and first prizes from the 57th Serge & Olga Koussevitzky Young Artist Awards, the 50th Hudson Valley Philharmonic String Competition, Music Teachers National Association String Competition and the concerto competitions of The Juilliard School, Aspen Music Festival and New England Conservatory.
+The first prizewinner of the National Federation of Music Clubs Artists Competition, Suh has received first prizes from the Serge & Olga Koussevitzky Artist Awards, Hudson Valley Philharmonic String Competition, Music Teachers National Association String Competition and the concerto competitions of The Juilliard School, Aspen Music Festival and New England Conservatory.
 Suh also holds top awards from the New York International Artists Association and Hellam Young Artist competitions.
-A recipient of the Young Artist Award from the Jack Kent Cooke Foundation, Suh’s performances have been featured on WQXR, WMFT, and National Public Radio.
+A recipient of the Aldo Parisot Prize and Broadus Erle Prize from the Yale School of Music and the Young Artist Award from the Jack Kent Cooke Foundation, Suh’s performances have been featured on WQXR, WMFT, and National Public Radio.

-Recent and upcoming concerts include Suh’s Alice Tully Hall debut, performing Prokofiev’s Sinfonia Concertante with the Juilliard Orchestra and Earl Lee, Saint-Saëns’s Cello Concerto No. 1 with the Savannah Philharmonic and Darko Butorac, and Haydn’s Cello Concerto No. 2 with the Lowell Chamber Orchestra.
-He has also been featured in recital at the Dame Myra Hess Memorial Concerts (Chicago, IL), the Friends of Classical Music Series (Greenport, NY), and the St. Botolph Club Foundation (Boston, MA), where he received the 2025 Emerging Artist Award.
-Notable past appearances include performances at the Art Live Theater International Hall in Kyoto with the Kyoto International Music Festival Orchestra, his New York City debut recital presented by the Musicians Club of New York, and the Paesaggi Musicali Toscani Festival in Val d’Orcia, Italy.
-Suh has also appeared as soloist with the Hudson Valley Symphony Orchestra, the Aspen Conducting Academy Orchestra, and the New England Conservatory Symphony at Jordan Hall under the direction of Hugh Wolff.
+Recent and upcoming highlights include Suh’s Merkin Hall recital debut presented by the Kaufman Music Center and his debut at Alice Tully Hall, featuring Prokofiev’s Sinfonia Concertante with the Juilliard Orchestra and Earl Lee.
+Suh has appeared at the Dame Myra Hess Memorial Concerts in Chicago, the Friends of Classical Music Series in Greenport, Long Island, and the St. Botolph Club Foundation in Boston, where he was the recipient of the 2025 Artist Award.
+Notable past concerts include Tchaikovsky’s Rococo Variations with the Kyoto International Music Festival Orchestra at the Art Live Theater International Hall in Kyoto, Japan, his New York City debut recital at Scandinavia House presented by the Musicians Club of New York, and his European recital debut at the Paesaggi Musicali Toscani Festival in Val d’Orcia, Italy.
+In recent seasons, Suh has presented major works of the cello concerto repertoire with the Savannah Philharmonic, Lowell Chamber Orchestra, Hudson Valley Symphony, Aspen Conducting Academy Orchestra, and the New England Conservatory Symphony and Hugh Wolff at Jordan Hall.

-As a chamber musician, Suh has collaborated with distinguished artists including Augustin Hadelich, Inon Barnatan, Melvin Chen, Phillip Ying, and the late Roger Tapping.
+Suh’s chamber music collaborations include concerts with distinguished artists such as Augustin Hadelich, Inon Barnatan, Melvin Chen, Phillip Ying, and the late Roger Tapping.
 Festival appearances include Norfolk, Kneisel Hall, the Fellowship Program of the Bowdoin International Music Festival, and the Perlman Music Program Chamber Music Workshop; he has also worked with members of the Cleveland, Emerson, Guarneri, Juilliard & Tokyo string quartets and the Weilerstein trio.
 Suh’s formative years of study were through the Perlman Music Program Summer Music School and its Suncoast Winter Residency, where he studied under Clara Kim, Zvi Plesser, and Astrid Schween.

 DSC00526.jpeg